 Coming up: You are bound to meet more people in Mexico with stories about exotic bug bites, like my friend's.

-Hi, I am the author of "The Interactive Guide to Learning Spanish Free Online," a comprehensive guide to the best free language tools on the web, organized into lesson plans, and "If Only I Had a Place," a guide to renting in Mexico, smartly accessorized with a list of rental concierges in the most popular expat cities in Mexico.
+Kerry Baker is the author of "The Interactive Guide to Learning Spanish Free Online," a comprehensive guide to the best free language tools on the web, organized into lesson plans, and "If Only I Had a Place," a guide to renting in Mexico, smartly accessorized with a list of rental concierges in the most popular expat cities in Mexico.